cyberknight777/hugo-stuff/content/instructions/cancunf.md

 Also to add: This guide is ONLY for devices that are codenamed cancunf (G64 is cancunf as well) and that you need a PC to do this.

+Be warned that if you are already progressing with an update on Stock, you must complete the update, reboot to system and then follow the instructions to unlock the bootloader and flash ROMs.

 ## Unlocking the Bootloader

 ### Setting up the environment

-First and foremost, install the [Google USB Drivers (Windows)](https://dl.google.com/android/repository/usb_driver_r13-windows.zip) on your PC.
+First and foremost, install the [Google USB Drivers (Windows)](https://dl.google.com/android/repository/usb_driver_r13-windows.zip) on your PC by extracting the zip and right-clicking on the `android_winusb.inf` file then clicking install.
 You can skip this step if you are on Linux or macOS.

 Next, download and extract the Platform Tools required to unlock the bootloader and flash ROMs.
 You can get them from the links below: